interledger/rafiki/localenv/README.md

 - TigerBeetle or Postgres (accounting)
 - Postgres (Open Payments resources, auth resources)
-- Redis (STREAM details)
+- Redis (STREAM details, auth sessions)

-We provide containerized versions of our packages together with two pre-configured docker-compose files ([peer1](./cloud-nine-wallet/docker-compose.yml) and [peer2](./happy-life-bank/docker-compose.yml)) to start two Mock Account Servicing Entities with their respective Rafiki backend and auth servers.
+We provide containerized versions of our packages together with two pre-configured docker-compose files ([Cloud Nine Wallet](./cloud-nine-wallet/docker-compose.yml) and [Happy Life Bank](./happy-life-bank/docker-compose.yml)) to start two Mock Account Servicing Entities with their respective Rafiki backend and auth servers.
 They automatically peer and 2 to 3 user accounts are created on both of them.

 This environment will set up a playground where you can use the Rafiki Admin APIs and the Open Payments APIs.